torvalds/linux/Documentation/process/coding-style.rst

 you can actually tell what ``a`` is.

 Lots of people think that typedefs ``help readability``.
-Not so.
+Analt so.
 They are useful only for:

  (a) totally opaque objects (where the typedef is actively used to **hide**